Mission Overview

 Light Curve FITS File Format

-The primary header contains information about the target star, including the catalogs that claimed cluster membership or youth ("CDIPSREF"), and a key that enables back-referencing to those catalogs in order to discover whatever those investigators said about the object ("CDEXTCAT").
-Membership claims based on Gaia-DR2 data are typically the highest quality claims.
+The primary header contains information about the target star, including the catalogs that claimed cluster membership or youth ("CDIPSREF").
+Membership claims based on Gaia DR2 data are typically the highest quality claims.
 Cross-matches against TICv8 and Gaia-DR2 are also included.

 The sole binary table extension contains the light curves.
 Three aperture sizes are used: